jonathancraddock/isso-config/isso-debian-aptget.md

 ### Implement "Uncaught ReferenceError" workaround

-From what I've seen in various comments, this appears to be an issue with the Debian package.
-Copy the following javascript file into /var/www/html/js.
+From what I've seen in various comments, this appears to be an issue with the Debian package, but there is a simple workaround.
+Copy the **embed.min.js** javascript file into /var/www/html/js.

 ```shell
 $ mkdir /var/www/html/js